 The issue in this case was whether the Federal Court should, of its own motion, dismiss a claimant application pursuant to s.
 190F(6) of the Native Title Act 1993 (Cwlth) (NTA).
-The application was dismissed.
+It was decided that the application should be dismissed.